top of page

 Topic

-During this History led topic and the children will be finding the answer to lots of key questions and finding out lots of interesting facts about The Roman Empire.
+During this History led topic and the children will be finding the answer to lots of key questions and finding out lots of interesting facts about Ancient Greece.
 These will include:

 English